Jobs and Careers

 Do I need to be a pre-medical and pre-dental major to go into medicine?

 Nope!
 UConn does not offer a specific pre-medical or pre-dental major.
 Each professional school has prerequisites that applicants must complete, such as certain courses and/or patient care hours.
+In many cases, medical schools appreciate applicants who have a broad undergraduate education.

 Students in all majors who are interested in a pre-health track can meet with the UConn Pre-Medical and Pre-Dental Advising Office.
 Their advisors can explain specific prerequisites and help you develop a plan of study.